New York to require face coverings in busy public places

 FOOD PLAN

-In a city where 1.2 million residents — including one in five children — already struggled at times to feed themselves, the number is expected to grow as an estimated half-million New Yorkers have lost or are likely to lose their jobs in the immediate future.
+In a city where 1.2 million residents — including one in five children — struggle at times to feed themselves, the number is expected to grow as an estimated half-million New Yorkers have lost or are likely to lose their jobs soon.

 “We will make sure everyone gets the food they need,” de Blasio said in unveiling a $170 million plan to help.